ispc/ispc/docs/ispc_for_gen.rst

 expect to cover missing features in the nearest future releases.
 Below is the list of known limitations:

-* No function pointers support
+* Limited function pointers support
 * No ``prefetch`` support
-* No global atomics
-* No double precision math functions
-* Foreach inside varying control flow is not supported by default.
-However you can enable it by using experimental flag ``--opt=enable-genx-foreach-varying`` but performance will degrade with this flag.

-There are several features which we do not plan to implement for GPU:
+There are several features that we do not plan to implement for GPU:

 * ``launch`` and ``sync`` keywords are not supported for GPU in ISPC program since kernel execution is managed in the host code now.

-* ``New`` and ``delete`` keywords are not expected to be supported in ISPC program for GEN target.
+* ``new`` and ``delete`` keywords are not expected to be supported in ISPC program for GEN target.
 We expect all memory to be set up on the host side.

 * ``export`` functions must return ``void`` for GEN targets.